-College members adhere to the high standards of pedagogical and administrative policies, and are responsible for the direction of the development of the life of the school as a whole.
-The College strives to consider the needs of the entire school community as well as each member of the community.
-Its members meet each week, in addition to participating in other weekly faculty meetings.
+The College is responsible for monitoring and guiding the direction and development of the life of the school as a whole, striving to consider the needs of the entire school community as well as each of its members.
+The College meets weekly.